 Our home, probably one of the original village houses, is the traditional white clapboard with dark green shutters and a red barn out back.
 We have added a deck with a picnic table which makes a great place to sit in the sun and drink morning coffee or to have a candlelight dinner at night.
 From the deck, you look out over the musterfield (yes, where the militia mustered), a long open space with raspberry bushes along one side and apple trees along the other.
 Neighbors are close enough to wave hello, but still have privacy.

 Across a field to your left there is a high bank above a wide brook.
 You can hear the water running over the stones all day and all night.
-This is the Ball Mountain Brook that flooded last year.
+This is the Ball Mountain Brook that flooded during Hurricane Irene.
 The banks have been repaired and replanted and the new winding course of the river has been allowed to stay, which means that the next time we get a hurricane that sits right on our watershed, the flood will slow down and spread out.

 The house is small but has many windows so as the sun moves across the sky, there is always light shining on the floor.

 Parking is never a problem; just pull over beside the house.
 Most people enter from the deck.
 Coming in from the deck, you are in the kitchen.
 It's a long narrow room with blue walls, three windows and a small table for eating in or cooking.
 The laundry, to your right, shares space with pantry shelves.
 The dining room has an expanding table that can seat 8-10 people.
 One door from the dining room opens onto a small covered back porch, a good place to sit and take off your ski boots or stand your skiis.
 Another door goes into the bathroom (shower, sink, toilet).

 Two other doors lead across to the living room, or you can make a left turn into the master bedroom.
 You can also open a door and go down into the cellar.
 We often show people the cellar because it gives you an idea of how old the house is: the walls are made of river stones.